How Are You Telling The Story Of Your Year?

 Changing my story took time, practice and persistence.
-But importantly it changed my reality.
-It has allowed me to create a business I never thought possible, develop a strong, loving, intimate relationship that had eluded me for so long and to become healthier than I had been in years.
+But, importantly, it changed my reality.
+It has allowed me to create a business I never thought possible, develop a strong, loving, intimate relationship that had eluded me for so long and to become healthier than I have been in years.

 We all have the potential to create change and to design the story of our life.
-If you are thinking that 2013 was ok but nothing to get excited about … then lets start creating a more exciting story for 2014.
+If you are thinking that this year was ok but nothing to get excited about … then lets start creating a more exciting story for next year.

 Life is too short to merely survive and get by!

 As we near the end of the year, ask yourself: